Water baby: Woman gives birth on Waiheke Island ferry, arrives to cheers at Auckland harbour

 They received a call at 7.39am and met the ferry at the Downtown ferry terminal as it docked.

-The baby had been born before staff arrived, and they transported the mother and baby from the ferry to hospital arriving at 8.35am via ambulance.
+The baby had been born before staff arrived, and they transported the mother and baby from the ferry to Auckland City Hospital arriving at 8.35am via ambulance.

+An Auckland District Health Board spokeswoman said the mother and her baby were "doing well" and in the birthcare unit.

+Fullers360 fleet operations officer Megan Watson said the baby was born aboard their vessel Korora on the 7am sailing from Waiheke.